 8:45 AM – Meet Your Guide

-- Meet your guide In front of Beck’s Coffee inside Nagano Station (just outside the Shinkansen ticket gates)
+- In front of Beck’s Coffee inside Nagano Station (just outside the Shinkansen ticket gates)

 - Board the vehicle and begin your journey to Togakushi.

-- Begin your walk along the iconic path lined with towering 400-year-old cedar trees, passing through the majestic Zuishinmon Gate.
+- Walk the 2km trail lined with 400-year-old cedar trees, passing through Zuishinmon Gate.

-- Visit Kuzuryusha Shrine, dedicated to the nine-headed dragon deity of water and matchmaking.
+- Visit the inner shrine dedicated to strength and the nearby dragon deity shrine.

 12:10 PM – Lunch at Chusha Area